Last updated:

 Official Journal print edition: primary legislation was published in the OJ from the 1960s onwards (digitised versions of the print edition are on EUR-Lex - see above)

-UN Treaty Series: English translations of the 1950s founding treaties were published in the UNTS, which is available online.
-The FLARE Index to Treaties gives UNTS citations.
-In the UNTS the ECSC Treaty has the heading Treaty between the Federal Republic of Germany [etc.]... instituting the European Coal and Steel Community.
+UN Treaty Series: English translations of the 1950s founding treaties were published in the UNTS, which is available online (see FLARE Index to Treaties for UNTS citations).
+In the UNTS, the ECSC Treaty has the title Treaty between the Federal Republic of Germany [etc.]... instituting the European Coal and Steel Community.

-Subscription databases: English versions of the original treaty texts (1951 onwards) are also on Westlaw UK and Lexis®Library, but, on both, each article of each treaty appears as a separate item (the EUR-Lex versions are more user-friendly).
+Subscription databases: English versions of the original treaty texts (1951 onwards) are also on Westlaw UK and Lexis+ UK, but, on both, each article of each treaty appears as a separate item; the EUR-Lex versions are more user-friendly.

-EUR-Lex (Official Journal, C series): consolidated versions of the key treaties, such as the Treaty on European Union and the Treaty on the Functioning of the European Union, are published periodically in the C series of the Official Journal, which is available on EUR-Lex, Lexis and Westlaw.
+Official Journal C series: consolidated versions of the key treaties, such as the Treaty on European Union and the Treaty on the Functioning of the European Union, are published periodically in OJ C, which is on EUR-Lex, Lexis and Westlaw.

-Monograph editions: consolidated versions of the key treaties have been issued as books by the EU Publications Office in the past, under titles such as European Union: selected instruments taken from the treaties and Consolidated versions of the Treaty on European Union and the Treaty establishing the European Community; IALS Library has many of these compilations.
+Monograph editions: consolidated versions of the key treaties have in the past been issued as books by the EU Publications Office, under titles such as European Union: selected instruments taken from the treaties and Consolidated versions of the Treaty on European Union and the Treaty establishing the European Community; IALS Library has many of these compilations.

-The main types of secondary legislation (or 'legal acts') are directives, regulations and decisions.
+The main types of secondary legislation ('legal acts') are directives, regulations and decisions.

 Depending on the procedure used to pass a particular legal act, it is classed either as a 'legislative act' or a 'non-legislative' act.
 Non-legislative acts include delegated or implementing legislation made by the European Commission under the authority of a legislative act.